Zero-Day Vulnerability

 Vulnerability management includes identifying, analyzing, remediating, and reporting phases; make sure everything is documented.

-How Bitsight facilitates zero-day vulnerability detection and response
+How Bitsight facilitates zero day detection & response

 Bitsight third-party risk management (TPRM) is an end-to-end solution that empowers you to accelerate vendor risk assessments, continuously monitor and uncover blind spots across your digital ecosystem, and take action on exposure swiftly and confidently.

-Our third-party vulnerability detection and response capabilities allow you to stay ahead of zero days and major security events, by taking action on high-priority incidents at a moment’s notice.
-Teams rely on these capabilities to initiate vendor outreach and track responses to critical vulnerabilities through scalable templated questionnaires —with tailored exposure evidence— for more effective remediation.
-And leverage industry-leading data to prioritize mitigation efforts.
+Bitsight’s third-party vulnerability detection and response capabilities allow you to stay ahead of zero days and major security events, by taking action on high-priority incidents at a moment’s notice.
+Teams rely on these capabilities to initiate vendor outreach and track responses to critical vulnerabilities through scalable templated questionnaires — with tailored exposure evidence — for more effective remediation.

 The ability to continuously monitor your vendors’ security posture will raise timely alerts when an indicator goes beyond your security standards.
 In addition, a comprehensive and categorized third-party inventory will make it easier to understand where to focus your attention when a zero day occurs.